snehG0205/Python_Refresher_Practice/README.md

 This is just a course to practice basic python so that I don't loose touch.
 All the content is referred from the following link - https://developers.google.com/edu/python/

+The second part was just some Object oriented programming concepts I studied them from the free resources available on Udemy